Manage your workspace experience

 Select Account Settings for more options.

 - Activate Citrix Workspace.
-Downloads a file that adds this workspace to your local Citrix Receiver app.
+Downloads a file that adds this workspace to your local Citrix Workspace app.

 Change Citrix Workspace.
 Opens a page that checks for a local Citrix Workspace app.
-Not available in Internet Explorer 11.
+This option is not available in Internet Explorer 11.

 This option is only available with Citrix Virtual Apps and Desktops services.
 Change Citrix Workspace is not available if, for example, you are only using SaaS apps through the Citrix Gateway service.

 - Download Citrix Workspace.
-Downloads a Citrix Receiver installation file to your machine.
+Downloads an installation file to your machine.
 Run the file to install a local Citrix Workspace app for Windows or Mac.

 Changes to your service subscription